-- During 2016 ACDA collected over \$4 million of program income in payment of two significant loan balances.
-ACDA has subsequently been able to fund projects that meet ACDA's purpose for assisting low to moderate income individuals, both directly and indirectly, from those monies.
+- During 2016, ACDA collected over \$4 million of program income in payment of two significant loan balances.
+ACDA has subsequently been able to fund projects that meet ACDA's purpose for assisting low-to-moderate income individuals, both directly and indirectly, from these monies.
 The more material examples of such expenditures during 2018 include \$250,000 for Ida Yarbrough Phase II and \$100,000 for a commercial façade program.
+The most material examples for 2019 include an additional \$50,000 for commercial façade program and \$400,000 for the vacant building program.
+The funds expended for the vacant building program also were tied to other entitlement funded housing program projects as described above.
 The use of these funds reduces overall unrestricted net assets.